Hydrocodone Withdrawal Symptoms

 Medications that are FDA-approved for hydrocodone detox include:

-Over-the-counter medications might also be used for the physical symptoms, including:
+Over-the-counter medications might also help treat the physical symptoms, including:

 Follow-Up Treatment for Hydrocodone Addiction